-Most of the time, people tend to think that air pollution is something that naturally happens outdoors.
-However, that is not always the case.
-Even indoors, there are several airborne contaminants like dust mites, mold spores and pet hair that can cause allergies and asthma.
-This is the reason why many people have turned to air purifiers to purify the air indoors, may it be in their homes or office space.
-This article will discuss what HEPA filtration technology is and how it can help purify indoor air effectively.
+Most of the time, people tend to think air pollution happens outside their home.
+However, that is not the case.
+Even inside, you’ll find airborne contaminants like dust mites, mold spores and pet hair that can cause allergies and asthma.
+This is why many people turn to air purifiers to clean the air in their home or office.
+This article discusses HEPA filtration technology and how it helps purify clean the air.

 History of HEPA Filtration